Dumalneg

-Until 2013 when the writ of execution was issued, Dumalneg was composed of only a single barangay of the same name.
-On August 10, 2012, the Supreme Court ruled in favor of Dumalneg in its territorial dispute with neighboring Bangui over the jurisdiction of Barangay San Isidro.
+Dumalneg was composed of only a single barangay of the same name until August 10, 2012, when the Supreme Court ruled in favor of Dumalneg in its territorial dispute with neighboring Bangui over the jurisdiction of Barangay San Isidro.
+The writ of execution in this regard was issued in 2013.

 Geography

-Dumalneg is border by Pagudpud in the north; Adams in the east; Vintar in the south and Bangui in the west.
-It has a land area of 88.48 km2 and it is a land-locked municipality.
+The Municipality of Dumalneg is bordered by Pagudpud to the north; Adams to the east; Vintar to the south, and Bangui to the west.
+It is a land-locked municipality with an area covering 88.48 km2.
 Nearly all parts of Dumalneg are mountainous.

-Only the starting of Dumalneg is well inhabited.
+Dumalneg is situated 71.24 km from the provincial capital Laoag, and 556.75 km from the country's capital city of Manila.

 Barangays

 Dumalneg is politically divided in 4 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.